shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/30 Step Function.md

 ---

+**Capture Error By Types**

+- States.ALL: Matches any error
+- States.Timeout: Task running longer or no heartbeat received
+- States.TaskFailed: Execution failure
+- States.Permissions: No previllage to execute code

 **Retrier**

 For retry, we can define different policy for the error.
 With different error, we can go through different error policy.